History of masturbation: Ancient history

-The ancient Greeks also regarded masturbation as a normal and healthy substitute for other forms of sexual pleasure.
 Most information about masturbation in ancient Greece comes from surviving works of ancient Greek comedy and pottery.
 Masturbation is frequently referenced in the surviving comedies of Aristophanes, which are the most important sources of information on ancient Greek views on the subject.
 In ancient Greek pottery, satyrs are often depicted masturbating.

 According to the Lives and Opinions of Eminent Philosophers by the third-century AD biographer Diogenes Laërtius, Diogenes of Sinope, the fourth-century BC Cynic philosopher, often masturbated in public, which was considered scandalous.
 When people confronted him over this, he would say, "If only it were as easy to banish hunger by rubbing my belly."
 Diogenes, speaking in jest, credited the god Hermes with its invention: he allegedly took pity on his son Pan, who was pining for Echo but unable to seduce her, and taught him the trick of masturbation in order to relieve his suffering.
 Pan in his turn taught the habit to young shepherds.

 Masturbation is little noted in the sources for ancient Roman sexuality.
 The poet Martial considers it an inferior form of sexual release resorted to by slaves.
 Aulus Gellius, a Latin writer of the second century A.D., claims that the fragment of Empedocles "O wretches, utter wretches, from beans withhold your hands" refers to the testicles symbolically, trying to keep men away "from excess in venery".
 Though infrequently mentioned, masturbation was a longstanding theme in Latin satire, appearing in one of the few surviving fragments of Lucilius, Rome's earliest practitioner of the genre.
 The Romans preferred the left hand for masturbation.